HelloThePixel/open-source-card-collector/README.md

 If you want to edit this project, you'll need to install Godot.
 Go to godotengine.org/download and look for the 4.4 or 4.4.1 release - to my knowledge there shouldn't be any problems using either version.
 Download and install the engine, then import the project.

+And if you want some cards to get you started, here's a drive folder with five cards drawn by yours truly!
+[Google Drive Folder](https://drive.google.com/drive/folders/1cQIi5QAIVI3DZ2Ajb1G3zAy2T-qoDVkT?usp=sharing)

 ## Requirements

 For using the Godot Engine: